 Dying with a mortgage: What happens to your home?

-Once upon a time, perhaps not so long ago, Americans were pretty sure they'd be free of most debt by the time they retired — at least free of that pesky mortgage that'd been hanging around for decades.
+Once upon a time, perhaps not so long ago, Americans were pretty sure they'd be free of most debt by the time they retired — at least free of the pesky mortgage that'd been hanging around for decades.

 That fairy tale pretty much went poof along with the housing bubble.

 Although home values have somewhat recovered, it still appears more of us will carry home loans into retirement — or be forced to take on new mortgage debt by tapping our home equity just to live.